selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 Pick your battles: Some things are worth fighting over.
 But most things aren’t.

 don't carry baggage, deal with it at the moment

+## Be contentful

+> The greatest wealth is to live content with little" Plato

+> "He is rich who is content with the least, for contentment is the wealth of nature" Socrates

+> "The greatest wealth is poverty of desires" Seneca

+> "Wealth consists not in having great possessions but in having few wants" Epictetus

 ### Moderate